proofit404/stories/docs/composition.rst

 =======================

 We go even further in this approach.
-We compose not only stories, but the actual things we call in our steps are comes from outside.
+We compose not only stories, but the actual things we call in our steps come from outside.

     We never call methods of the ``Django`` model or ``requests`` package directly!